Best 40 English Songs for Kids to Help Explore England

 It’s surprising to find out that good old nursery rhymes, songs we all grew up with, have references to historical events which are often hard to discern or even imagine.
 Even more, songs that were supposedly written for kids sometimes contain lyrics that are bleak and harsh, making us wonder if there’s a hidden context that is almost impossible to understand.

 Whether political or even a bit cruel, English nursery rhymes date back to the 17th century and were adopted by the entire English-speaking world, or sometimes even translated to other languages to finally become a global legacy.
-This is our list of the best children’s songs from England.
-Note that we give you an instrumental version of all of these songs for free, so watch out for the links under the videos.

 Table of Contents